 </div>

-Through this way, no matter how many items the article list has, we do not need to repeat the HTML structure of the article card.
-We only need to define the macro function once and call it where needed, which significantly reduces the amount of code and makes maintenance easier.
+In this way, regardless of how many items are on the article list, we do not need to repeatedly write the HTML structure of the article card, we only need to define the macro function once and call it where needed, which significantly reduces the amount of code and makes maintenance easier.

 Organize macro functions: Save them in separate files

-As the complexity of the project increases, macro functions may become more and more, defining all of them in a single main template file can make the file bulky.
-The AnQi CMS template engine supports defining macro functions in independent.htmlIn the file, import as needed, which helps to maintain code modularity and neatness.
+As the complexity of the project increases, macro functions may become more numerous, and defining them all in a single main template file may make the file bulky.
+The Anqi CMS template engine supports defining macro functions in separate.htmlIn the file, import as needed, which helps maintain code modularity and neatness.

-You can create a dedicated macro function file, for examplemacro_helpers.html,and define all general macro functions within it:
+You can create a dedicated macro function file, for examplemacro_helpers.htmlDefine all general macro functions within it:

 {# macro_helpers.html 文件内容 #}